gowrisankarponnusamy/HALF_ADDER_SUBTRACTOR/README.md

 Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.

 ```
-Developed by: CHANDRU SM
+Developed by: GOWRISANKAR P
-RegisterNumber: 212223230034
+RegisterNumber: 212222230041
 ```

 HALF ADDER